TediusTimmy/BC-DeciCalc/Manuel.md

 * ROUND - round to integer (ties away from zero) (return value has scale 0)
 * GETSCALE - gets the scale setting
 * SETSCALE - sets the scale setting
+* GETROUND - gets the rounding setting
+* SETROUND - sets the rounding setting

 ## New Standard Library